DEBT

 May 2024 Notes

-A summary of Main Street’s weighted-average amount of total borrowings outstanding and overall weighted-average effective interest rate including amortization of debt issuance costs, original issuance discounts and premiums and fees on unused lender commitments for the years ended December 31, 2025, 2024 and 2023 is as follows:
+A summary of Main Street’s average amount of total borrowings outstanding and overall weighted-average effective interest rate including amortization of debt issuance costs, original issuance discounts and premiums and fees on unused lender commitments are as follows:

 Year Ended December 31,